mkbodanu4/aprs-stations-status-monitor-backend/README.md

-# Python IGate Status Monitor
+# APRS Stations Status Monitor Backend

-Python-based APRS-IS service for [Simple IGate Status Monitor](https://github.com/mkbodanu4/simple-igate-status-monitor)
+Python-based APRS-IS data collector of APRS Stations Status Monitor.

-This app monitors APRS-IS network using configured filters and updates data in [Simple IGate Status Monitor](https://github.com/mkbodanu4/simple-igate-status-monitor) database.

-More details about filters are available [HERE](http://www.aprs-is.net/javAPRSFilter.aspx).

-## Running as systemd service

-The app could be run as systemd service.
-Put code into home directory and update *igate_status_monitor.service* file with the proper path.
-Then copy *igate_status_monitor.service* file to systemd folder (*/etc/systemd/system/*) and start service using *systemctl* command.
+Requires [PHP-based Frontend](https://github.com/mkbodanu4/aprs-stations-status-plugin) for database and configuration.

+## Installation

+1. Upload code to your VPN or server
+2. Update *configuration.yaml* file with your own configuration
+3. Update *assmd.service* file with the proper path to the installation folder.
+4. Copy *assmd.service* file to systemd folder (*/etc/systemd/system/*)
+5. Enable and start a service named *assmd*.